ea2305/adonis-nuxt-docker-template/README.md

 # Adonis 5 + Nuxt Development setup with docker-compose

-The goal for this temaplate is provide an easy and cross platform enviroment for developers who build web applications with Adonis.js v5 and Nuxt.js
+The goal for this template is provide an easy and cross-platform enviroment for developers who build web applications with Adonis.js v5 and Nuxt.js.
 We provide a simple way to start to code with docker-compose setup.
-Both projects are independent so you can figurate out how to deploy each of them properly.
+Both projects are independent, so you can setup the projects to deploy each of them properly.

 ### Requirements